 Many young children face the issue of communicating clearly.
 So, we have brought some language development activities for toddlers to help them learn better.
 These activities can help them work on their skills while having fun.
 You can easily teach your child alphabets and other important lessons through these activities.
 So, read on to know more.

-Top Eight Language Activities For Toddlers
+Top 11 Language Activities For Toddlers

 1. Telephone Play

 The fun language activity for toddlers can help improve their communication skills.
 Set up two toy phones in the play area.
 You can also decorate the phone booth with funky colors, to appeal to your little one’s imagination.
 Now act as if you are calling him and the phone is ringing.
 Encourage your toddler to answer the phone.
-Through this activity, your toddler will learn phone etiquettes and improve his conversation skills (1).
+Playing this activity your toddler will learn phone etiquettes and improve his conversation skills (1).